Mahalaxmi Racecourse

 The Mahalaxmi Racecourse is a horse racing track in Mahalaxmi neighbourhood of Mumbai.
 The track is oval shaped with 2400 m straight chute, spread over approximately 225 acre of open land in the heart of Mumbai city.
 It was created out of a marshy land known as Mahalakshmi Flats.
-Built in 1883 and modelled on the Caulfield Racecourse in Melbourne, it is spread over land facing the sea.
+It was built in 1883 and the stands were modelled on the Randwick Racecourse in Sydney in 1922 by Sydney architect and racing administrator Theodore John Marks.
+It is spread over land facing the sea.

 The racecourse was originally donated by Sir Cusrow N Wadia and today it is on lease from the Municipal Corporation of Greater Mumbai (MCGM) to Royal Western India Turf Club which runs the racecourse.
 The Grandstand, off the course, is a designated heritage structure.
 The racecourse is the only helipad open for civilian use in South Mumbai.

 Overview

 The horse racing season starts in mid-November and ends in the last week of April.
-On the first Sunday in February, the Derby is conducted annually and is attended by many of the city's glitterati.
-Since the year 1986 till date McDowell's Indian Derby has been sponsored by liquor baron Vijay Mallya's UB Group under the name of flagship company McDowells Co.
+On the first Sunday in February, the Indian Derby is conducted annually and is attended by many of the city's glitterati.
+Between 1984 and 2022, the Derby was sponsored by liquor baron Vijay Mallya's UB Group under the name of flagship company McDowells Co.
 Ltd. as The McDowell's Indian Derby.